shahramg/FLSbagfile/README.md

 If the specified Filename exists then writeFlightPathToFile asks whether the Filename should be overwritten.

 FLSArray is an array of arrays, see figure below.
 Each array contains msgElt instances.
 FLSArray{i} is the array of msgElt instances for FLS i.
 There may be one or more instances for each FLS depending on its flight path.
-The number of instances for each FLS may not exceed the number of points in a point cloud.
+The number of instances for each FLS may not exceed the total number of points in a point cloud.
 ![alt text](https://github.com/shahramg/FLSbagfile/blob/main/images/flsarray.png?raw=true)

 Each msgElt consists of a coordClass, colorClass, and durationClass, see figure below.